Luis Alfonso de Alba: Career

 In June 2009 De Alba was appointed Mexico's Special Representative for Climate Change and led negotiations for the 2010 United Nations Climate Change Conference (COP16).
-According to several diplomats involved in the negotiations, he helped to restore trust into the multilateral process after COP15 in Copenhagen.
-He was nominated for the Chatham House Prize (2011) for his role as chief negotiator at this high level meeting.
+According to several diplomats involved in the negotiations, he helped to restore trust in the multilateral process after COP15 in Copenhagen.
+He was nominated for the Chatham House Prize (2011) for his role as chief negotiator at this high-level meeting.

 From 2011 to 2013 De Alba was Mexico's Permanent Representative to the United Nations (New York), where he introduced a new resolution on Special Political Missions of the UN, seeking greater transparency and accountability.
 He actively participated at the Rio+20 Conference on Sustainable Development (Rio, Brazil, 2012) and was elected Senior Vice-President of the United Nations Economic and Social Council (ECOSOC) in 2012.
-He served as Co-Facilitator of the High Level Event on the Rule of Law (2012), led negotiations for the General Assembly Declaration of the High-level Dialogue on International Migration and Development (2013) and, along with an indigenous representative, facilitated the preparation of the World Conference on Indigenous Peoples.
+He served as Co-Facilitator of the High-Level Event on the Rule of Law (2012), led negotiations for the General Assembly Declaration of the High-level Dialogue on International Migration and Development (2013), and, along with an indigenous representative, facilitated the preparation of the World Conference on Indigenous Peoples.

 In June 2013 De Alba was appointed Mexican Ambassador to Austria, concurrent with Slovakia and Slovenia and Permanent Representative to the International Organizations based in Vienna.
-Under his Chairmanship, the Expert Group on Protection Against Trafficking in Cultural Property approved the Guidelines for Crime Prevention and Criminal Justice Responses with respect to trafficking in cultural property and other related offences (2014).
+Under his Chairmanship, the Expert Group on Protection Against Trafficking in Cultural Property approved the Guidelines for Crime Prevention and Criminal Justice Responses concerning trafficking in cultural property and other related offences (2014).
 He chaired the 24th Session of the United Nations Congress on Crime Prevention and Criminal Justice (2015) and facilitated negotiations of the Doha Declaration approved at the 13th United Nations Congress on Crime Prevention and Criminal Justice (Doha, Qatar, 2015).

 From May 2016 to September 2017 he was Permanent Representative of Mexico to the Organization of American States.

-Since September 2017 De Alba has been serving as the Undersecretary for Latin American and the Caribbean, appointed by the Ministrer of Foreign Affairs of Mexico.
+Since September 2017 De Alba has been serving as the Undersecretary for Latin America and the Caribbean, appointed by the Minister of Foreign Affairs of Mexico.